ferrarimarco/home-lab/README.md

 This environment requires a DNS zone to manage.

-To complete the setup, you must setup a `NS` DNS record in the authoritative name server of your organization for the subdomain to point to the managed DNS servers.
-For example, follow [these instructions for Google Domains](https://cloud.google.com/dns/docs/tutorials/create-domain-tutorial#update-nameservers).
+To complete the setup, you setup a `NS` DNS record in the authoritative name server of your organization for the subdomain to point to the managed DNS servers.

+For example, follow
+[these instructions for Google Domains](https://cloud.google.com/dns/docs/tutorials/create-domain-tutorial#update-nameservers).

 ## Initialize the environment